tanderus/Scroller/README.md

 # Scroller

-A scroller control for iOS:
+A draggable scroller control for iOS:

 ![](Screenshots/scrollerMain.gif)